Many colleges require students to get a meningococcal vaccine before moving into a dorm. Some summer camps also require it. And there's good reason.

 In the U.S., three meningococcal vaccines are available:

-These meningitis vaccines can prevent four types of meningococcal disease, which represents about 70% of the cases in the U.S.
+MPSV4 and MCV4 can prevent four types of meningococcal disease, which make up about 70% of the cases in the U.S.

 Who needs a meningococcal vaccine?